carlsoncoder/aspnetcore-k8s/README.md

-# TODO: JUSTIN
-- Make notes that the wildcard name "*.hostname.com" must be updated in the frontend.conf and backend.conf, and that it must match "backend-hostname" in the ingress.yaml
-- Get the deployment/kubernetes-ingress.yaml all updated and out of .gitignore file, and update README

 # How to use this repository
 - Update your certificate config files
    - certs/conf/backend.conf - Set the "DNS.2" value under the "[ alt names ]" section to the wildcard of your externally availavbe DNS entry, such as "*.carlsoncoder.com"